 - Nagano city – Change to the Nagano Dentecu line to Yudanaka town.
-This train is also called the Snow Monkey train and takes about an hour.
+This train is called the Snow Monkey Train and takes about an hour.

-This is all covered by a Japan Rail Pass except the Snow Monkey train as it’s privately owned.
-The cost return per person is about 14000 Yen/$350 AUD if you don’t have a rail pass.
+The Japan Rail Pass covers all of this except the Snow Monkey Train because it is privately owned.
+The cost per person is about 14000 Yen/$350 AUD return if you don’t have a rail pass.

-At first, the Japanese rail can seem very daunting, but it is straightforward and most destinations and platforms are clearly marked.
+At first, the Japanese rail can look daunting, but most destinations and platforms are clearly marked.
 If in any doubt the staff at the stations are very helpful and most speak English.

-The trains are always on time and you only have a couple of minutes to board before it takes off.
-If you miss one, they are so regular there usually is another within the hour.
+The trains are always on time.
+You only have a couple of minutes to board before it takes off.
+If you miss one, they are so regular another usually turns up within the hour.

-If accommodation is booked, usually the host from the hotel or ryokan will pick guests up at Yudanaka station.
-There is a public bus or taxi available from the station if going directly to the snow monkeys.
-It is about a 10-minute drive or a 30-minute walk to the start of the snow monkey path from the train station.
-There is no vehicle access to the snow monkeys and it is an uphill 2 km walk for about 30 minutes.
+Usually, the host from the hotel or ryokan will pick guests up at Yudanaka station.
+There is a public bus or taxi available from the station if going directly to the monkeys.
+It’s about a 10-minute drive or a 30-minute walk to the start of the Snow monkey path from the train station.
+There is no vehicle access to the monkeys and it is an uphill 2 km walk for about 30 minutes.